7 aspects of technology’s current development that affect human freedom and diversity.

 The slower speed of technological development is essential for thoroughly assessing technologies and consciously choosing those that are beneficial in the long run (for us humans, other life forms and the natural environments we share with them).

 The decisions, which technologies to use, must lastly root in cultural, i.e. non-scientific criteria.
-This assures that technology use and development are embedded in human ways and do not develop a life of their own, devoid of cultural meaning and purpose.
+This assures that technology use and development are embedded in human ways and do not develop dynamics of their own, devoid of cultural meaning and purpose.